 Before you do anything else, you must conduct a thorough risk assessment for your business, taking into account any and all potential risks, hazards and environmental/social threats inherent to the role your workers perform.
 As an employer, you have a duty of care to protect those working for you, and failure to do this can result in hefty fines under the Management of Health and Safety at Work Regulations 1999.
 At minimum you must cover:

 As said, your lone worker policy should be a large part of any health and safety regulations as this part of your workforce is amongst the most vulnerable.
-Working alone opens employees up to a myriad of additional risks that need to be avoided or mitigated wherever possible.
-To find out more about what your risk assessment needs to cover, click here or download our free lone worker risk assessment.
+Working alone opens employees up to many additional risks that need to be avoided or mitigated wherever possible.

 As much as it is your responsibility as an employer to do everything reasonably within your power to protect workers, some responsibility also lies with the employee themselves.
 Checklists can be an invaluable tool here, and it is incredibly useful for everyone to be on the same page when it comes to workplace safety.
 With a list of things that must be done, checked or avoided on a day-to-day (or even hourly) basis, lone workers can make sure that nothing gets missed even when their supervisor isn’t around.
 This can include things such as: